Coronavirus: Hong Kong on alert as China lockdown tightens | DW | 25.01.2020

 Chinese leader Xi Jingping on Saturday said the country was facing a "grave situation" where the coronavirus was "accelerating its spread."

-Beijing also said it would halt inter-province shuttle buses from Sunday in an effort to curb the spread of the virus.
+Beijing also announced that international tour groups would be suspended and it would halt inter-province shuttle buses from Sunday in an effort to curb the spread of the virus.
 A lockdown is in place in 18 cities, affecting millions of people.

 Virus spreads around the world